Dracoya247/cse210-project/project_template/README.md

 ## Getting Started
 ---
-Download the folder "Milkboy" and run "milkboy_stable" in VS Code to play the current game.
+Download the folder "Milkboy" and run "milkboy_stable.py" in VS Code to play the current game.

 ## Project Structure
 ---